Calosoma (Caminara) imbricatum Klug, 1832

 In East Africa it is possible to find single specimens with slightly more wrinkled head and a little stronger elytral sculpture.
 On this basis Mandl (1968c: 128) described from Somalia the subspecies linnavuorii that he considered intermediate between the typical one and ottenttotum and that would be present throughout the Horn of Africa from Somalia to Kenya.
 However, the inconsistency of these characteristics does not seem to justify this subspecies.

-In Kenya, the situation is more complicate.
-In north-eastern Kenya, we find some populations definitely referable to C imbricatum imbricatum and Breuning (1927: 221) reports the nominate subspecies from south west (Taveta, very close to the Tanzanian border).
-Jeannel (1940: 105) cites C. imbricatum hottentottum from the locality of Sultan Hamud in Makueni Province and Mandl (1970: 61) has attributed this citation to his C. imbricatum linnavuorii.
+In Kenya, the situation is more complex.
+Most of the specimens found in western Kenya can be definitively attributed to C. imbricatum imbricatum.
+For instance, Breuning (1927: 221) reported the nominate subspecies from the southwest (Taveta, very close to the Tanzanian border).
+However, Jeannel (1940: 105) cited C. imbricatum hottentottum from Sultan Hamud in Makueni Province, and Mandl (1970: 61) attributed this citation to his C. imbricatum linnavuorii.

-Going to East, the roughness of the head and pronotum decreases and the elytral sculpture tends to flatten.
-We find populations variously named, but which can also be referred to the typical form and that live in the Arabic peninsula: Yemen, Kuwait, Saudi Arabia, Oman, Qatar and Iraq (which Mandl considers all as C. imbricatum arabicum), Syria, southern Iran (C. imbricatum loeffleri), up to Pakistan.
-The populations of the south eastern Pakistan someway accentuate these characteristic and look as transitional to C. imbricatum andrewesi.
+Moving eastward, the roughness of the head and pronotum decreases, and the elytral sculpture tends to flatten.
+We encounter various populations that have been given different names but can generally be referred to as the typical form, and that are found in the Arabian Peninsula, including Yemen, Kuwait, Saudi Arabia, Oman, Qatar, and Iraq (all of which Mandl considers as C. imbricatum arabicum).
+They extend into Syria and southern Iran (C. imbricatum loeffleri), reaching as far as Pakistan.
+The populations in southeastern Pakistan further accentuate these characteristics and may represent a transitional form between C. imbricatum imbricatum and C. imbricatum andrewesi.

 Examined specimens and literature’s data